elenasacristan/CookBook/Readme.md

-3. I have created a .gitignore file and I have added the files and folder that don't need to be commited (i.e. '.venv' folder)
+3. I have created a .gitignore file and I have added the files and folder that don't need to be commited (i.e. '.venv' folder, env.py, etc)

 4. I've added the files that I was working on to the Staging area by using: